 University File Server

-The Drexel University File Server (sometimes referred to as a "network drive" or a "shared drive") may be used by groups to store files that they are working on collaboratively.
-Each department is allowed 100 GB of storage on the file server; each folder in a directory can typically hold 450 MB.
+The Drexel University File Server, files.drexel.edu, (sometimes referred to as a "network drive" or a "shared drive") may be used by groups to store files that they are working on collaboratively.
+Each department is allocated 100 GB of storage on the file server.

-To create a shared folder on the file server, provide the Accounts Office (firstname.lastname@example.org) with your department name and the user IDs of people who should have access.
+To create a shared folder on the regular file server, provide the Accounts Office (email@example.com) with your department name and the user IDs of people who should have access.
 Permissions can be granted to entire folders or restricted to specific subfolders.
 If the shared folder is for a Project, including inter-departmental collaboration, please let the Accounts Office know in your request.

 The University File Server is for storing active shared documents and should not be used to back up computers; IT offers other file backup services for both personal and university-owned computers.

 Permissions can be granted to entire folders or restricted to specific subfolders (restricting specific files is not recommended).
-Shared folders and files on the file server can only be accessed via connection to the Drexel domain.
+Shared folders and files on the file server can only be accessed while on campus or via Drexel VPN if off campus.

 Multiple Windows file servers provide hundreds of shared volumes.
 By default, each user is limited to storing 3GB of data.
 This limit can be increased upon request by sending a message to firstname.lastname@example.org.
 Permissions are maintained by providing access to Active Directory groups.